MASLAB/kitbot-how-to/README.md

 The Red and White pins are for powering the motor.
 They can be screwed into the motor terminal blocks (to be explained later).
 The other pins are for encoders to count how many revolution has the motor rotated.
 To easily connect and disconnect these pins in the future, we can solder wires with headers onto them:

 1. Pull out a black, yellow, green, and blue wires from the precrimped cable sets.

 2. Cut each of them in half to have precrimped leads for 2 motors.

 3. Strip and solder the uncrimped ends to the motor's uncrimped encoder wires of the same colors.

+4. Make 2 of them for the driving wheels.

 <!-- Your end motor should look like this below.
 Make 2 of them for the driving wheels. -->